 Explained: Dog Walking Qualifications and Licensing

-It is not essential as a professional dog walker to have a dog walking qualification, certification or license.
-A love of dogs and enough spare time is really all you need to get a dog walking business started.
+It is not essential as a professional dog walker to have a dog walking certification, a qualification or license.
+A love of dogs and enough spare time is really all you need when starting a dog walking business.
 However all of the above do have some benefits depending on where you are working and who you are working for.

 How much will your dog walking insurance cost?

 There is no need to take out multiple policies if you are a groomer, sitter and walker, as we cover you for all our activities under one policy.
 As standard, you are covered for the following business activities with our Pet Business Insurance policy:

 - Dog and Cat Grooming (Includes Hand Scissoring, Clipping, Wash and Blow Dry, Hand Stripping, De-Shedding, Nail Cutting, Ear Plucking & Cleaning, Anal Gland Expression)